-In order to insure the safety for all students and teachers, the following actions will be taken by classroom teachers should there be a security concern in the building.
+In order to ensure the safety for all students and teachers, the following actions will be taken by classroom teachers should there be a security concern in the building.
 These actions will be initiated by the following announcement: "This is a safe schools drill/alert".
 'DRILL' means we're in a practice mode, 'ALERT' means we are in a lock down mode.

-- The teacher will: - o Go to door and motion any students in the hall to his/her classroom - o Lock the door to the room - o Cover door window if possible - o Turn off lights (rooms with windows only) - o Direct his/her students to an area in the room out of the line of sight from the door - No response should occur to a fire alarm during a 'Safe Schools Drill/Alert' - Silence is to be maintained throughout the drill/alert - Wait for further instructions to end the drill or alert
+- The teacher will: - o Go to door and motion any students in the hall to his/her classroom - Lock the door to the room - Cover door window if possible - o Turn off lights (rooms with windows only) - o Direct his/her students to an area in the room out of the line of sight from the door - No response should occur to a fire alarm during a 'Safe Schools Drill/Alert' - Silence is to be maintained throughout the drill/alert - Wait for further instructions to end the drill or alert member, or other employee of the school district shall encourage, permit, condone, or tolerate any hazing activities.
+No student, including leaders of student organizations, shall plan, encourage or engage in any hazing.